 Excerpts from "Healing Waters", WV South Magazine, June/July 2016 by Cindy Worley

-Berkley is also interested in leasing the 500 adjoining acres, currently owned by the state, to be used for recreational and farming activities.
-"It would be perfect for a sports training facility for children _ for soccer, tennis, maybe a putting green and an amphitheater.
+Berkley has leased the 500 adjoining acres, currently owned by the state, to be used for recreational and farming activities.
+"It will be perfect for a sports training facility for children _ for soccer, tennis, maybe a putting green and an amphitheater.
 We would also use it for organic farming, perhaps a small vineyard," he explains.

 "Our objective is to restore this place and use it to the best purpose to support itself.
 It's just too beautiful to let go.
 I was scared to death somebody would buy it, tear it down and bottle the water."
 [Ashby Berkley]